rlf-arlut/tmrg/doc/source/triplication.rst

    :language: verilog
    :linenos:

-As one can see, in non triplicated code tmrError wire has to be set to zero.
+As one can see, in non-triplicated code tmrError wire has to be set to zero.
 In that way the non triplicated circuit is not affected and can be simulated.
-The triplicated tmrError
-signal is an OR of all signals from the current module and all instances instantiated in the module.
+The triplicated tmrError signal is an OR of all signals from the current module and all instances instantiated in the module.

-Another good use of this feature may be to implement a counter of detected single-event upsets.
+Another good use of this feature may be to implement a mechanism for counting number of detected single-event upsets.

-Available constraints
+Available constrains
 ###################################################

-If you do not like an idea of putting constraints in your source code directly, you do not have to do it.
-You may put your constraints in a configuration file or you can provide them as a command line arguments.
+If you do not like the idea of putting constraints in your source code directly, you do not have to.
+You can put your constrains in a configuration file or you can provide them as a command line arguments.

 The configuration file uses standard INI file format.
-It is a simple text file with a basic structure composed of sections, properties, and values.
+This is a simple text file with a basic structure composed of sections, properties, and values.
 An example file may look like:

 .. code-block:: ini